-On 22 December 2014, CNP Assurances announced the sale of its 50% stake in Spanish-based CNP Barclays Vida y Pensiones (CNP BVP) to Barclays Bank for a total of €453 million, including a special dividend of €36 million.
+On 22 December 2014, CNP Assurances announced the planned sale of its 50% stake in Spanish-based CNP Barclays Vida y Pensiones (CNP BVP) to Barclays Bank.
+At 31 December 2014, CNP Assurances' stake in CNP BVP was accounted for within "Non-current assets held for sale and discontinued operations" in accordance with IFRS 5.